faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 `0xbad22222`\index{0xbad22222} | VOIP was terminated as it resumed too frequently.
 Also seen with code using networking whilst in the background.
 If our TCP connection is woken up too many times (say 15 wakes in 300 seconds) we get this crash.
 `0x8badf00d`\index{0x8badf00d} | Our app took too long to perform a state change (starting up, shutting down, handling system message, etc.).
 The watchdog timer noticed the policy violation and caused the termination.
 The most common culprit is doing synchronous networking on the main thread.
 `0xc00010ff`\index{0xc00010ff} | The system detected a thermal event and kill off our app.
 If it's just on one device it could be a hardware issue, not a software problem in our app.
 If it happens on other devices, check our app's power usage using Instruments.
 `0x2bad45ec`\index{0x2bad45ec} | There was a security violation.
-If the Termination Description says, "Process detected doing insecure drawing while in secure mode" it means our app tried to write to the screen when it was not allowed because for example the Lock Screen was being shown.
+If the Termination Description says, "Process\index{process} detected doing insecure drawing while in secure mode" it means our app tried to write to the screen when it was not allowed because for example the Lock Screen was being shown.

 #### Magic Numbers and their Hexspeak